jdblischak/smk-simple-slurm/README.md

     ```python
     # Snakefile
     rule different_cluster:
         resources:
-        clusters = "c2"
+            clusters="c2"
     ```

-1. It's currently not possible to use a custom cluster status script with multi-cluster.
+1. Using a custom cluster status script in a multi-cluster setup requires Snakemake 7.1.1+.
 After you add the flag `--parsable` to `sbatch`, it will return `jobid;cluster_name`.
 I adapted `status-sacct.sh` to handle this situation.
-However, Snakemake doesn't quote the argument, so the semi-colon causes it to try and execute a program that is the name of the cluster.
-   Please see [`examples/multi-cluster/`](examples/multi-cluster) to try out my latest attempt.
-Also, please upvote my [PR][pr-multi-cluster] to fix this in Snakemake.
+Please see [`examples/multi-cluster/`](examples/multi-cluster) to try out `status-sacct-multi.sh`

 ## Use speed with caution